yousefosama654/Talabat-APIs/README.md

 # Talabat APIs

- - This is a Talabat Clone Project built in in Onion Architecture
+ - This is a Talabat Clone Project built in in Onion Architecture Based on the following Design Patterns:

+- Repository Design Pattern.
+- Specification Design Pattern.